medical-software-quality/project-quality-plan/quality_plan.md

 Software supporting such processes must follow regulations regarding how it is declared fit for use for such GxP processes.
-Such regulations include those by EMA and FDA and are broadly covered by [GAMP 5](https://ispe.org/publications/guidance-documents/gamp-5-guide-2nd-edition) This PQP is a concretization of the principles of GAMP 5 in a modern DevOps context.
+Such regulations include those by EMA and FDA and are broadly covered by [GAMP 5](https://ispe.org/publications/guidance-documents/gamp-5-guide-2nd-edition) This PQP is a concretization of the principles of GAMP 5 for software in a modern DevOps context.

 ## Abreviations